teamhava/hava-ui-cli/README.md

 hava_endpoint: https://havaapi.company.com ## Optional if using self hosted Hava platform, default https://api.hava.io
 ```

-`hava` CLI by default will look in the default locations for the configuration file.
+`hava` CLI by default will look in the default file paths for the configuration file.
 The config file can also be specified by using the `--config <filename>` flag as follows:

 ```bash